What is Camp Agawak’s mission?

 When will I get the forms for camp?

 Pre-camp packets are sent out in March.
-This packet contains all the forms necessary for camp: Medical Forms, consent forms, cabin request form and more.
+This packet contains all the forms necessary for camp: medical forms, consent forms, a cabin request form, packing list and more.
 Many of these forms will also be available on the website after the packets have been sent by regular mail.
-You will want to make an appointment with your doctor, so your daughter can be seen before camp.
+You will need to make an appointment with your daughter's pediatrician, so your daughter's physical is up to date.
 Forms are due back to camp for all sessions by May 1.

 I haven't received my billing yet, should I be concerned?